-This article on Enchanting Marketing is ranking on #1 position for the keyword.
+This article on Enchanting Marketing is ranking in the #1 position for the keyword.
 It has over a thousand shares.

 The article shares content writing tips in a deep and insightful manner.
 But it doesn’t have any infographics in it.

-You can check out other articles the same way and make a list of articles which don’t have any infographic added in the article.
+You can check out other articles the same way and make a list of articles that don’t have any infographic added in the article.